Lord-Cinders/CGarColl/readme.md

 char
 ````

-utility fuctions available for this structure are:
+utility functions available for this structure are:
 ````
 // print functions for debugging void printStructNode(StructDbNode * node);